GRADUATE STUDENTS IN ANCIENT PHILOSOPHY

 Keeling Research Assistant, PhD Student, Department of Philosophy

 Lawrence Evans received his MPhil.
-Stud. from UCL at the end of 2019, with a thesis on Aristotle’s function argument in the Nicomachean Ethics.
-He started his PhD at UCL in 2020, with a thesis centred on Aristotle’s conception of eudaimonia and its relation to human nature, primarily supervised by Dr Fiona Leigh, with addition supervision by Dr Elena Cagnoli Fiecconi and Dr Simona Aimar.
-Besides Aristotle’s ethics, he has research interests in Plato and in ancient philosophy more generally.
-He has taught a number of modules on ancient philosophy as a PGTA in the Philosophy Department at UCL.
-He also taught the ‘Introduction to Ancient Philosophy’ module in the UCL Summer School in Ancient Philosophy 2023.
-In May 2023, he was appointed as the Keeling Research Assistant in the Keeling Centre for Ancient Philosophy at UCL.
+Stud. from University College London (UCL) at the end of 2019, with a thesis on Aristotle’s function argument in the Nicomachean Ethics.
+He previously completed an undergraduate degree in physics at the University of Leicester and a master’s degree in philosophy of science at the London School of Economics.
+Since 2020 he has been a PhD student in the Department of Philosophy at UCL, with a thesis on Aristotle’s conception of eudaimonia in the Nicomachean Ethics, primarily supervised by Dr Fiona Leigh, with additional supervision by Dr Elena Cagnoli Fiecconi and Dr Simona Aimar.
+He has taught a number of modules on ancient philosophy at UCL and at the UCL Summer School in Ancient Philosophy.
+In May 2023, he was appointed Keeling Research Assistant in the Keeling Centre for Ancient Philosophy at UCL.

 INDIA GRIFFITHS